The best budget vlogging camera in 2025

 Read more: Nikon Z fc review

-What to look for in the best budget vlogging cameras
+How to choose the best budget vlogging cameras

-Interchangeable lenses: All of the cameras on our list are mirrorless camera models that take interchangeable lenses.
+Interchangeable lenses: Almost all of the cameras on our list are mirrorless camera models that take interchangeable lenses.
 You can get some good compact vlogging cameras too, but we think the larger sensors and swappable optics of mirrorless cameras are key.
+Our one exception is the Sony ZV-1F – the ZV-1 series are compact cameras specifically designed for vlogging.

 Vari-angle screen: Vloggers typically need to be in front of the camera as well as behind it, so a camera with a screen that can flip forwards to face the front is a must.